 Why do you need vitamin A?

 In either extreme of too little or too much vitamin A, there is potential for risks to your health.
-Vitamin A deficiency (when a person doesn’t have enough of the vitamin) is characterized by dry eyes, decreased night vision (which can eventually result in blindness), diarrhea, and skin issues.
+Vitamin A deficiency (when a person doesn’t have enough of the vitamin) is characterized by dry eyes, decreased night vision (which may eventually result in blindness), diarrhea, and skin issues.
 Those who are deficient are also more susceptible to infection.
 Folks with this deficiency are prime candidates for vitamin A supplements.
 On the flip side, excessive intake of vitamin A from food may result in a yellowing of the skin, but isn't usually harmful.
-It is noted, however, that taking vitamin A supplements or medicines can contribute to taking too much.
+It's noted, however, that taking vitamin A supplements or medicines can contribute to taking too much.
 Symptoms of excess intake depend upon whether or not high vitamin A intake was over a long period of time (chronic) or a single excessive dose at one point in time (acute) and may include dry skin, rash, nausea, vomiting, fatigue, weakness, headaches, and hair loss.
 Large doses of preformed vitamin A (particularly in retinol supplements) can interfere with the function of vitamin D in the body, and increase the risk for bone fractures and birth defects.
 Beta-carotene supplements seem to carry less risk, but some studies have found that large doses as a supplement have been linked to higher risk of lung cancer among smokers.
 Both types of supplements have been found to increase triglycerides (fats in the blood) as well.

 Hope this helps supplement your vitamin knowledge!Alice!